 You know how sometimes you go out thinking you have a good idea what you’re in for, only to have your expectations turned upside-down, shaken around and completely exceeded?

 That’s Rosita Stone, a riddle wrapped in an enigma wrapped in fragments of broken mirror wrapped in a spicy enchilada.
-She’s Canuck multi-culti, being of Mexican-Russian descent – a Gypsy Aztec temple singer with a Tori Amos yen for turning stuff inside out.
+She’s Canuck multi-culti, being of Mexican-Ukrainian descent – a Gypsy Aztec temple singer with a Tori Amos yen for turning stuff inside out.

 A tireless self-starter, Rosita writes, arranges, and produces her material, keeping it honest, exotic and spiritual.
 Critics have placed her sound somewhere between Enya, Alicia Keys and Shakira, although comparisons are somewhat dubious – she’s truly unique.